-- NDVI or EVI over an area of cropland in your country - Water extent fluctuations over dams or water catchments
+- NDVI or EVI over an area of cropland in your country - · Water extent fluctuations over dams or water catchments

 You can also try selecting a different index from the calculate\indices function.
-The full list of available indices can be viewed by accessing the Scripts folder in the Sandbox, and opening deafrica\bandindices.py.
+The full list of available indices can be viewed by accessing the Scripts folder in the Sandbox, and opening deafrica\bandindices. py.

-7.2.3 3.
-Consolidate your Python knowledge using the Python basics and Beginner's Guide tutorials
+7.2.2 2.
+Consolidate your Python knowledge using the Beginner's Guide tutorials

 During the six sessions, we gradually introduced Python coding concepts with hands-on examples.
-If you would like to study the theory behind some of the functions and commands we used, have a look at the Extra session: Python basics module, and the Beginners\guide folder in the Sandbox.
+If you would like to study the theory behind some of the functions and commands we used, have a look at the Beginners\guide folder in the Sandbox.